OKCody/2016-08-17-ou-github-collaboration/README.md

 ####Use

 Follow the instructions of your instructor.
-You will be folrking this repository to your own GitHub account.
+You will be forking this repository to your own GitHub account.

 ####Disclaimer